Accelerated. Canada’s Semiconductor Symposium 2025.

 Stay late, and take a deep dive into the fundamental technologies changing industry.
 From artificial intelligence to quantum computing, profound advancements are underway.

-We offer series of workshops that will provide business-oriented insights grounded in hype-free technology analysis.
+We are offering a series of workshops that will provide business-oriented insights grounded in hype-free technology analysis.
 Details on registration and pricing will be available soon

 Built on discussion, disagreement – and a desire to build